SVWC READS: Reva Tooley

 THE WINTER SOLDIER by Daniel Mason

-Last week I came across The Winter Soldier by Daniel Mason (author of The Piano Tuner), published in 2019.
+Last fall I came across The Winter Soldier by Daniel Mason (author of The Piano Tuner), published in 2019.
 What a relief to put the newspapers aside, go back to 1914, and plunge into war and love, bravery and loss.
 Every once in a while, you meet an author who can breathe life into descriptions of the world around him.
 Daniel Mason is one of those writers.